semhoun/slim-skeleton-mvc/README.md

-# Slim 3 MVC Skeleton
+# Slim 4 MVC Skeleton

-This is a simple skeleton project for Slim 3 that includes Doctrine, Twig, Flash messages, Monolog and JWT token authentication
+This is a simple skeleton project for Slim 4 that includes:

-Base on agustim/slim3-skeleton-mvc-sqlite
+- Doctrine

+- Twig

+- Flash messages

+- Monolog

+- Console

 ## Prepare